lakejs/lake-docs/guide/index.md

 ## Uploading images

-Configure the `image` plugin to enable image uploads.
-Refer to the [image](/reference/index.md#image) config for further details.
+Before using image uploads, you need to set the [image](/reference/index.md#image) config.

 ```js
 new Editor({